tkoch96/root_dns_latency/root_dns_latency.md

 ## Data Source
 \label{sec:rr_close_look_data}
 The recursive resolver of interest (running BIND 9) saves all traffic traversing over port 53 to file, and has done so for 5 years, providing us with a rich source of data.
 This corpus of users is relatively small, and consists of university traffic, so the specifics of the analysis we conduct may not extend to other RR's.
 For example, over 2018, we saw roughly 900 unique IP addresses, with about 100 unique IP addresses each day.
 This might be a smaller corpus of users than is seen at the RR of, say, an ISP in a large metro area.
 Nevertheless, we wish to observe some high-level features of the data, and their implications. \break
-Figure \ref{fig:all_dns_latencies_isi} shows the latencies of all queries seen at ISI over INSERT_DURATION.
+Figure \ref{fig:all_dns_latencies_isi} shows the latencies of all queries seen at ISI over one year.
 We can see that the latencies are divided into (roughly) 3 regions: sub-millisecond latency, low latency, and high latency.
-The first region corresponds to cached queries The second region probably corresponds to DNS resolutions for which the resolving server was close.
+The first region corresponds to cached queries.
+The second region probably corresponds to DNS resolutions for which the resolving server was close.
 Finally, the third region probably corresponds to queries that had to travel to distance servers, or required a few rounds of recursion to fully resolve the domain.
-The results, strikingly similar to those presented in \cite{callahan2013modern}, suggest that ISI is not more or less "connected" than the typical recursive resolver.
+The results, strikingly similar to those presented in \cite{callahan2013modern}, suggest that ISI is no more or less "connected" than the typical recursive resolver.

 \begin{figure}
     \centering
-    \includegraphics[width=0.45\textwidth]{figures/all_dns_latencies_isi.png}
+    \includegraphics[width=0.45\textwidth]{figures/all_dns_latencies_isi.pdf}
-    \caption{CDF of user DNS query latencies seen at a recursive resolve at ISI, over the course of INSERT\_DURATION. }
+    \caption{CDF of user DNS query latencies seen at a recursive resolve at ISI, over the course of one year. }
     \label{fig:all_dns_latencies_isi}
 \end{figure}